-Our algorithm uses the distinct probabilities for each number of transmission rounds that bundle delivery may require.
+Our algorithm uses the distinct probabilities for each number of transmission rounds that bundle delivery will require.
 The already computed ATR is the average value of transmission rounds and includes no such information for the distinct number of rounds.
 A solution for this would be achieved if BER could be calculated using ATR.
-However, there can be no such straightforward calculation; therefore, we present in this subsection an inverse method that uses the explicit calculation of ATR from BER and applies a binary search algorithm to estimate BER with adequate precision.
+However, there can be no such straightforward calculation; therefore, we present in this subsection an inverse method that uses the explicit calculation of ATR from BER and applies a binary search algorithm to estimate BER with an adequate precision.

 In our analysis, we assume that bit errors are independent.
-If s is the packet length in bits, and assuming that all packets are of equal length, the loss probability of each packet is termed Packet Error Rate (PER) and can be calculated as follows:
+If s is the packet length in bits, and assuming that all packets are of equal length, the loss probability of each packet is named Packet Error Rate (PER) and can be calculated as follows:

-$$PER = 1 - (1 - BER)^s$$ , where $s = 8 \cdot MPL$ (5)
+$$PER = 1 - (1 - BER)^s, \text{ where } s = 8 \cdot MPL$$ (5)

-The probability that a packet reaches the next node on the end-to-end path at exactly one transmission round (more precisely, less than two rounds) is:
+The probability that a packet reaches next node at exactly one transmission round (more precisely, less than two rounds) is: